-We estimate that the net proceeds from the sale of shares of our Class A common stock that we are selling in this offering will be approximately \$45.3 million, based upon the offering price of \$24.25 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of our Class A common stock that we are selling in this offering will be approximately \$140.8 million based upon an assumed initial public offering price of \$13.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares of our Class A common stock from us is exercised in full, we estimate that our net proceeds would be approximately \$162.6 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.